Saltford Environment Group

-The new £1bn 'City Deal' announced by the Government on 5th July 2012 will enable local control of 10 years of transport funding and thereby release funds for the £100M Bristol Metro scheme that includes our station.
-Before the 'City Deal' announcement, it was anticipated that the funding for the capital works was likely to come mainly from a combination of funding from the Department for Transport, the train operator and Network Rail whilst B&NES Council may be expected to pay for some aspects of the scheme.
+It is anticipated that the funding for the capital works is likely to come mainly from a combination of funding from the Department for Transport, the train operator and Network Rail whilst B&NES Council and/or WECA may be expected to pay for some aspects of the scheme.

 What will it do to my Council Tax?

 According to the Public Transport team at B&NES (November 2012), B&NES does not pay subsidies to train operating companies to stop at specific stations.

 What will happen to the cycle path?

 The cycle path is unaffected.
 The cycle-path follows the line of the old Midland Railway, a different line altogether.